-Invesco Capital Markets, Inc. is the Sponsor of your Portfolio.
-The Sponsor is a wholly owned subsidiary of Invesco Advisers, Inc. ("Invesco Advisers").
+Invesco Capital Markets, Inc. is the Sponsor and Evaluator of your Portfolio and is a wholly owned subsidiary of Invesco Advisers, Inc. ("Invesco Advisers").
 Invesco Advisers is an indirect wholly owned subsidiary of Invesco Ltd., a leading independent global investment manager that provides a wide range of investment strategies and vehicles to its retail, institutional and high net worth clients around the globe.
-The Sponsor's principal office is located at 11 Greenway Plaza, Houston, Texas 77046-1173.
-As of December 31, 2023, the total stockholders' equity of Invesco Capital Markets, Inc. was \$54,952,802.95 (unaudited).
-The current assets under management and supervision by Invesco Ltd. and its affiliates were valued at approximately \$1,585.3 billion as of December 31, 2023.
-(This paragraph relates only to the Sponsor and not to your Portfolio or to any other Series thereof.
-The information is included herein only for the purpose of informing investors as to the financial responsibility of the Sponsor and its ability to carry out its contractual obligations.
+Invesco Capital Markets, Inc.'s principal office is located at 11 Greenway Plaza, Houston, Texas 77046-1173.
+As of December 31, 2024, the total stockholders' equity of Invesco Capital Markets, Inc. was \$63,201,064.41 (unaudited).
+The current assets under management and supervision by Invesco Ltd. and its affiliates were valued at approximately \$1,846.0 billion as of December 31, 2024.
+(This paragraph relates only to Invesco Capital Markets, Inc. in its capacity as your Portfolio's Sponsor and not to your Portfolio or to any other Series thereof.
+The information is included herein only for the purpose of informing investors as to the financial responsibility of Invesco Capital Markets, Inc. and its ability to carry out its contractual obligations.
 More detailed financial information will be made available by the Sponsor upon request).

-The Sponsor and your Portfolio have adopted a code of ethics requiring Invesco Ltd.'s employees who have access to information on Portfolio transactions to report personal securities transactions.
+Invesco Capital Markets, Inc. in its capacity as your Portfolio's Sponsor and your Portfolio have adopted a code of ethics requiring Invesco Ltd.'s employees who have access to information on Portfolio transactions to report personal securities transactions.
 The purpose of the code is to avoid potential conflicts of interest and to prevent fraud, deception or misconduct with respect to your Portfolio.

-If the Sponsor shall fail to perform any of its duties under the Trust Agreement or become incapable of acting or shall become bankrupt or its affairs are taken over by public authorities, then the Trustee may (i) appoint a successor Sponsor at rates of compensation deemed by the Trustee to be reasonable and not exceeding amounts prescribed by the Securities and Exchange Commission, (ii) terminate the Trust Agreement and liquidate a Portfolio as provided therein or (iii) continue to act as Trustee without terminating the Trust Agreement.
+If Invesco Capital Markets, Inc. shall fail to perform any of its duties under the Trust Agreement or become incapable of acting or shall become bankrupt or its affairs are taken over by public authorities, then the Trustee may (i) appoint a successor Sponsor and/or Evaluator at rates of compensation deemed by the Trustee to be reasonable and not exceeding amounts prescribed by the Securities and Exchange Commission, (ii) terminate the Trust Agreement and liquidate a Portfolio as provided therein or (iii) continue to act as Trustee without terminating the Trust Agreement.